 Content marketing fails only when it lacks strategy, substance, distribution, or measurement.
 The good news is that fixing even one of these four mistakes can dramatically improve your results within 60 to 90 days.

 Start by writing down your content goal and your target audience this week.
 Then commit to one high-quality, genuinely useful post — and spend as much time distributing it as you spent writing it.
-Measure what happens.
-That is the entire system.
+Me

 0 Comments